bretttolbert/mediaserver/README.md

 A minimalist Flask web application for browsing and playing music files

 Uses my other project [mediascan](https://github.com/bretttolbert/mediascan) for scanning music library files.
+Currently this must be performed manually (both for initial music library scan and to re-scan music library)

 Development Status: Pre-Alpha